cds-snc/design-gc-conception/.github/ISSUE_TEMPLATE/publish_card_template.md

 - [ ] FR Figma template

 ### Content
-- [ ] Done when content for has been approved
+- [ ] Done when content has been approved and finalized
 - [ ] Done when content has a French version

 ### Development
-- [ ] Done when development has merged PR
+- [ ] Done when development has merged the PR
 - [ ] Done when the code has been released

 ### Documentation